bcblevins/Vetra-App/notes/supabase-refit.md

 # Supabase Refit

-## Notes

-- new service files will be camelCase"SP"
-  - rxService was split from refill request operations for consistency

 ## Pressing Todos
 - ~~**store** has user stored inside, but needs to be handled differently~~
 - Messages have "to_user".
 Need to figure out how to implement.
   - Do it based on emails?
 - Notifications need to be figured out
-  - Looks like "edge functions" with Supabase are the way
+  - ~~Looks like "edge functions" with Supabase are the way~~
+  - SQL triggers proved more convenient for my purposes.

 ## Service reworking